timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

 SQL:

-Clearly, enriching and correlated your data from different sources is pretty simple with TimescaleDB; it’s just a plain old `JOIN` statement.
+Clearly, enriching and correlating your data from different sources is pretty simple with TimescaleDB: it’s just a plain old `JOIN` statement.
 An example query could look like:

 ```sql
 SELECT time_bucket('1 hour', m.time) AS hour_bucket,